sam2829/strongest-avenger-react/README.md

 The form must be filled out correctly to submit.
 Error message will be displayed to help the user fill out correctly.

+User is also able to view a list of all their reports and also to edit any of their own reports, as long as it has not already been resolved and form is filled out correctly.

 Report form:

 ![Report Form](docs/readme_screenshots/report-form.png)